chanusukarno/Seat-Reservation-System-AngularJS/README.md

 #### Seat Reservation System Using AngularJS
-A simple seat reservation system which uses the awesome JS framework, AngularJS!
+A simplest seat reservation system which uses AngularJS, the awesome JS framework!

 ##### Run: